Follow our most important resource - freshwater - from the mountains to the sea.

 The Mississippi Delta Country gallery examines the final leg of the water's journey as it slows in the Mississippi River to meet the Gulf of Mexico.
 Often perceived as a land of stagnation, the cypress swamp ecosystem is actually a labyrinth of trees, water and soft earth that is teeming with life.

-Visitors proceed along the boardwalk in this exhibit to see animals like the extraordinarily large alligator snapping turtle, red-bellied turtles and American alligator sloshing through the swampy waters amidst a tangle of tree trunks, vines and hanging moss.
+Visitors proceed along the boardwalk in this exhibit to see animals like the extraordinarily large alligator snapping turtle, red-bellied turtles and ducks sloshing through the swampy waters amidst a tangle of tree trunks, vines and hanging moss.
 Sunfish swim with a variety of turtles and ducks in the shallow pools while birds patrol the canopy overhead.

 There's something primal that leads people to wonder what's lurking below the waters of any large river or lake.
 Humans seem to be hardwired to be both fascinated by, and fearful of, Volkswagen-sized catfish.